|

 two - three weeks.
 However since sugar feeds yeast, it is a good

 practice to minimize sugars in general.
+It is also

 important to encourage the children to eat more protein.
 This